AlessandroRuggiero/go-socketcast/README.md

-# socketcast
+# go-socketcast
-a go library that helps you create a websocket server with broadcast capabilities with no added complexity
+A go library that helps you create a websocket server with broadcast capabilities with no added complexity